mickfuzz/dyne_docs/src/terminal/docs/22-gnu-screen.md

 In order to create a second session with its own shell, press **ctrl + a** followed by **c** or **ctrl + c**.
 All screen commands begin with **ctrl + a** but if you need to use that for some other purpose you can change that key binding.
-See the manual (type \"man screen\" at your bash prompt) for this and many details we will not present here.\
+See the manual (type "man screen" at your bash prompt) for this and many details we will not present here.\

 If you want to run just one command in a new screen and then close the